DataSystemsGroupUT/ConformanceCheckingUsingTries/README.md

 # I Will Survive: An Online Conformance Checking Algorithm Using Decay Time

 ## Info
-This code is part of a paper submitted for the BPI 2022 workshop (part of BPM conference).
+This code is part of a conference paper currently under revision.

 ## How to run?
 <div style="text-align: justify">